lserp/undercut-f1-enhanced/README.md

 ##### Known Issues with Docker

 - Audio playback of Team Radio may not work when using Docker.
-This is due to difficulties in using and routing the alsa audio, which I haven't managed to figure out yet.
+This is due to difficulties in using audio devices in a cross-platform way, which I haven't managed to figure out yet.

 #### Run directly from Source